Family Law · Prenuptial and Postnuptial Agreements

 Postnuptial Agreements in Pennsylvania

 Prenuptial agreements are negotiated between parties who owe each other no fiduciary obligation.
-Postnuptial agreements are negotiated during a marriage, when each spouse owes the other a duty of utmost good faith and fair dealing.
+Postnuptial agreements are negotiated during marriage, when each spouse owes the other a duty of utmost good faith and fair dealing.
 Pennsylvania courts treat that distinction as material.
 A postnuptial agreement executed without independent counsel for both sides, without complete financial transparency, or under circumstances suggesting pressure is more vulnerable to challenge than a prenuptial agreement with the same terms.

 The enforceability standard is the same: voluntariness, full disclosure, and opportunity for independent legal advice.
 But the burden of demonstrating those elements is higher when the agreement is executed during marriage.
 For context on the enforceability framework that applies to both types of agreements, see our page on prenuptial and postnuptial agreements in Pennsylvania.